What is a 457 Plan?

 - Secures future financial needs.

-- Option of transfer the amount in a retirement account to a new employer in case of a change of job.
+- The option of transfer the amount in a retirement account to a new employer in case of a change of job.

 - Option to choose the pre-tax or post-tax contributions to be made.